 - Los Angeles Lakers: $1,750,000 (DeMarcus Cousins) (story)

-The Pelicans and Lakers have full 15-man rosters for the time being, so each club would have to open up a roster spot in order to use its disabled player exception.
+Many of the teams that have been granted disabled player exceptions have full 15-man rosters, so they would have to open up a roster spot in order to use their DPEs.

 The Wizards applied for a disabled player exception for Wall during the first week of the 2019/20 league year.
 Word that the NBA had denied that request didn’t surface until October, but the league’s decision makes sense.
 After all, Wall underwent Achilles surgery all the way back in February.